learn-co-curriculum/oo-relationships-practice/exercises/bakery.md

 #### Desserts

 - #ingredients
-  - should return an array of ingredients objects for the dessert
+  - should return an array of `Ingredient` objects for the dessert
 - #bakery
-  - should return the bakery object for the dessert
+  - should return the `Bakery` object for the dessert
 - #calories
   - should return a float totaling all the calories for all the ingredients included in that dessert
 - .all